tazlambert/coherence-distributed/tutorial/create.gar.md

    </cache-configuration-ref>
 </coherence-application>
 ```
-The file above is the first file that will be picked up by coherence and it will read cache config that is named coherence-cache-config.xml, which the content is:
+The file above is the first file that will be picked up by coherence and it will read cache config that is named coherence-cache-config.xml, since we are focusing on 3 type of caches:

+### Distributed Cache
 ```
 <?xml version="1.0"?>
 <cache-config xmlns:xsi='http://www.w3.org/2001/XMLSchema-instance' xmlns='http://xmlns.oracle.com/coherence/coherence-cache-config' xsi:schemaLocation='http://xmlns.oracle.com/coherence/coherence-cache-config coherence-cache-config.xsd'>